AdobeDocs/experience-manager-65.en/help/forms/using/install-configure-document-services.md

 * Ensure that [supported version](aem-forms-jee-supported-platforms.md#software-support-for-pdf-generator) of Open Office is installed, opening dialogs are cancelled for all applications, and office applications launch successfully.
 * Create an environment variable `OpenOffice_PATH` and set it to point it to OpenOffice installtion is set in the [console](https://linuxize.com/post/how-to-set-and-list-environment-variables-in-linux/) or the dt (Device Tree) profile.
-* Use 32-bit Java™ to start AEM Forms Server.
 * If there are issues in installing OpenOffice, ensure that [32-bit libraries](#extrarequirements) required for OpenOffice installation are available.

 +++